North Korea fires four ballistic missiles, PM Abe says

 - North Korea test-fired a new missile nearly a month ago

-(CNN)North Korea has fired four ballistic missiles, three of which landed in Japan's Exclusive Economic Zone, Japanese Prime Minister Shinzo Abe said.
+(CNN)North Korea has fired four ballistic missiles, three of which landed in Japan's Exclusive Economic Zone, Japanese Prime Minister Shinzo Abe said Monday.

+Speaking to the Japanese parliament, Abe said the launch was a clear violation of UN Security Council resolutions.
+"It is an extremely dangerous action," he said.

-The move comes as South Korea and the United States are holding their joint military exercises, which Pyongyang sees as preparations for an invasion.
+The move comes as South Korea and the United States are holding joint military exercises, which Pyongyang views as preparations for an invasion.

-A spokesman for the South Korea Defense Ministry spokesman, said "several projectiles" flew about 1,000 kilometers (620 miles).
+A spokesman for the South Korea Defense Ministry, said "several projectiles" flew about 1,000 kilometers (620 miles).

 Officials in the US military and intelligence communities told CNN they were looking at the data from the North Korean launch.